alfredoizdev/react-gif-app/README.md

 # Description
-It's a simple react app calling and handle extenal api using custom hook and helpers
+It's a simple react app calling and handle external api using custom hook and helpers

 ### `yarn start`